Justin Ena: Coaching career

 Ena began a coaching career in 2008 as special teams coordinator at Southern Utah under Ed Lamb.
 After two years coaching special teams, Ena became defensive coordinator and linebackers coach in 2010, during which Southern Utah won the Great West Conference title and had a top-25 defense in Division I FCS.
 The 2013 team had the second best defense in the Big Sky Conference.

 In 2014, he was the defensive coordinator and linebackers coach at Weber State University under Jay Hill.
 Ena then spent four years at Utah under Kyle Whittingham, starting as the linebackers coach in 2015 before adding co-special teams coordinator to his duties in 2016.

 In December 2018, Ena was hired by head coach Gary Andersen as defensive coordinator and inside linebackers coach at Utah State.
 Following the 2019 season, Ena was reassigned to inside linebackers coach.
 When Andersen resigned following the 2020 season, Ena was not retained by the new staff, instead joining the staff at Dixie State as the defensive coordinator and linebackers coach.

 In February 2022, after one season at Dixie State, Ena joined Brady Hoke's staff at San Diego State as the defensive line coach.

 On January 2, 2023, after one season at San Diego State, Ena joined Kalani Sitake's staff at Brigham Young University football as the defensive assistant coach over linebackers.

 Personal life

 Ena is of Samoan descent.
 His father was a school principal.
-Ena's uncle Tali Ena played fullback at Washington State and was selected in the 11th round of the 1980 NFL Draft by the Seattle Seahawks.
-Justin Ena is married with two children.
+Ena's uncle Tali Ena played fullback at Washington State and was selected in the 11th round of the 1980 NFL draft by the Seattle Seahawks.
+Ena is married with two children.